 MICHAEL KAWIKA LUM

 Bio: Kawika Lum, born 1976, is a hulu (feather) artist from Pūpūkea, Oʻahu.
 He started learning lei hulu from Paulette Kahalepuna in 1997 at the University of Hawaiʻi at Mānoa.
-While at the Univeristy of Hawaiʻi, he studied Natural Enviroment and Fiber Arts within the Hawaiian Studies program, and graduated with a Bachelors of Arts in 2001.
+While at the Univeristy of Hawaiʻi, he studied Natural Enviroment and Fiber Arts within the Hawaiian Studies program and graduated with a Bachelor of Arts in 2001.
 Kawika’s fiber arts teacher at the university was 2013 MAMo Awardee, Maile Andrade.

-Kawika has been an active artist participant in MAMo: Maoli Arts Movement since 2012, and in 2013, was awarded a Master’s Apprenticeship through the Hawaiʻi State State Foundation in the Culture and the Arts with his hulu master, Paullette Kahalepuna (2014 MAMo Awardee, and 2014 ʻŌʻō Awards Recepient).
+Kawika has been an active artist participant in MAMo: Maoli Arts Movement since 2012, and in 2013, was awarded a master’s Apprenticeship through the Hawaiʻi State State Foundation in the Culture and the Arts with his hulu master, Paullette Kahalepuna (2014 MAMo Awardee, and 2014 ʻŌʻō Awards Recepient).
 Under this apprenticeship with Paullette, Kawika studied Hawaiian feather work in the forms of lei (adornment), kahili (feather standard), ahuʻula (cape), and mahiʻole (helmets).
 He also studied works from traditional materials, and how to use, cultivate, and preserve these materials.

 While respecting and using the traditional materials, he also uses modern materials with traditional practices to create contemporary art pieces.
+In 2021, Kawika was awarded the United States Artist Award.

 NĀ KAMALEI O LĪLĪLEHUA